 "I am 80 years old now, so I might be crawling on all fours to the finish line, but I like a challenge," he laughed.

-So far, the Belrose resident has raised $1,500 for the organisation, which receives less than three per cent of its funding needs from the government.
+This year, the Belrose resident raised over $4,000 for the Guide Dogs NSW/ACT, which receives less than five per cent of its funding needs from the government.

 "When my wife and I lived in England we raised funds for Guide Dogs.
 It's an organisation very close to our hearts, so this is an opportunity for us to continue supporting a great cause."

-In conjunction with running, Mike is rallying the troops in the Belrose Retirement Village where he lives with his wife, organising for a Public Relations Speaker to talk about their personal experience with vision loss, coinciding with a series of fundraising activities.
+In conjunction with running, Mike organised for a Guide Dogs Public Relations Speaker to visit the Belrose Retirement Village and talk about their personal experience with vision loss, coinciding with a series of fundraising activities.

 It takes more than two years and costs more than $50,000 to breed, raise and train one Guide Dog.

-In 2018 we are hoping to raise enough money to train a Guide Dog, so if you were reading this thinking you were “too old” or “too unfit” to participate in a running event, you need look no further than Mike for inspiration.
+In 2019 we are hoping to raise enough money through City2Surf to train a Guide Dog, so if you were reading this thinking you were “too old” or “too unfit” to participate in a running event, you need to look no further than Mike for inspiration!

 Get your school involved like Presbyterian Ladies’ College (PLC)